 PHASE Internships should be developed based on a public health practice need.
 The main objective is to expose Bloomberg School graduate students to various aspects of public health practice in a public health practice setting.
 Projects should focus less on academic research and data ‘crunching’ and more about the impact(s) of the project on public health policy.
 To see the types of projects PHASE Interns have participated in, please click here.

 How Long Should a PHASE Internship Last?

-PHASE Internships cover three academic terms.
-Bloomberg School students have a January Intersession and break which runs from December 23, 2016 – January 23, 2017.
+PHASE Internships for 2020-2021 can be flexible in length, up through the end of the 2020-2021 academic year (early May 2021).
+Bloomberg School students have a Winter Intersession and break which runs from December 24, 2020 – January 24, 2021.
 If you require your intern to work through the Intersession, please indicate that on the Internship Application.

 How Much Time Should I Expect My PHASE Intern to Devote to the Internship?

-PHASE Interns are expected to spend a minimum of 6-8 hours per week, on-site, towards their internship.
-This is an expected average, and from week-to-week, the time spent on-site should be negotiated with the student.
+PHASE Interns are expected to spend a minimum of 6-8 hours per week, virtually, towards their internship.
+This is an expected average, and from week-to-week, hours worked should be negotiated with the student.
 Most interns are full-time students, and therefore will have relatively demanding academic schedules.

 How Many Interns Can I Precept?